MTKruto/MTKruto/README.md

 ## License

-MTKruto is open-source under LGPL 3.0 or at your option any later version.
+MTKruto is made open-source under GNU Lesser General Public License version 3 or at your option any later version.
 You are bound by the terms and conditions of this license.
 Refer to the [LICENSE](./LICENSE) file for more.

 ###### MTKruto owes the authors and contributors of [Piltover](https://github.com/DavideGalilei/piltover), [GramJS](https://github.com/gram-js/gramjs), [Grm](https://github.com/grmjs/grm), [mtcute](https://github.com/mtcute/mtcute), and other MTProto libraries and projects.